latentflip/latentflip.github.com/_posts/2013-05-04-patterns-of-creation.markdown

 title: Patterns of creation
 layout: video
 video_url: "http://vimeo.com/65303586"
-caption: "Some thoughts on patterns of creation".
+caption: "Some thoughts on patterns of creation"
 categories: [talk]
 ---